MichaelBykov/Expect/Documentation/Reference/Types/BenchmarkResult.md

 ## Usage

-Access the results of a micro benchmark run in a test case.
+Access the results of a micro benchmark run.

 ## Members